7 Essential Handgun Shooting Tips

 If you use the Mantis X10 to train, you can see the movement through the trigger press.
 The smart sensor will break down your trigger press into three different colors.
 Blue is the hold movement, yellow identifies the trigger press, and red is your post-shot movement.
 Each shot will provide you with positive reinforcement in the Mantis app and a score to help you grade progress.

 Dry firing your handgun also gives you more time on the gun.
-Incorporating dry fire into your training gives you the ability to practice without spending more money at the range and on ammo.
+Incorporating dry fire into your training gives you the ability to practice with the right tools without spending more money at the range and on ammo.
 You will be able to feel the progress you make from session to session when you start training your trigger control.

 Tip #2 Sight Alignment